-Data Logger Suite can manipulate with many serial ports in the same time (up to 255 serial ports).
+Data Logger Suite can manipulate with many serial ports at the same time (up to 255 serial ports).

 You can open serial ports in Data Logger Suite software in two modes:

-If one or more port are configured already, then Data Logger Suite is opening these ports and starting logging.
+If one or more ports are configured already, then Data Logger Suite is opening these ports and starting logging.
 If the port is opened successful, then the status bar in the main window displays a status of this port (fig. 1.1.1).
-But, before you should configure serial port parameters.
-For minimization of configuration we combined serial ports with same settings to the "Configuration".
+However, before you should configure serial port parameters.
 The configuration can include one or more serial ports with identical settings.
 For example, if you have many identical devices, that connected to different serial ports, then you can specify port numbers in one configuration only.
-But, if you want to use serial port with different settings, then you should create more than one configurations.
+However, if you want to use a serial port with different settings, then you should create more than one configuration.

 You can create the new configuration by clicking the "Plus" button in the main window (fig. 1.1.1) or through the "Options" menu.
 After you clicked the "Plus" button, the dialog window will be opened (fig. 2.1.2).
 The dialog window contains few sections with parameters.
 The "COM port" section is described in this chapter.

 You can manage the configuration created with a drop-down menu near the "Plus" button (fig. 2.1.1).

 Fig. 2.1.1 Access to the port configuration

 The "COM port settings" tab contains indispensable settings of any serial port: baud rate, data bits, etc. You should configure it with the same values, that your external device uses for data exchange.